digitalwanderer2025/blog/_posts/2020-02-28-sample-markdown.md

 ![Example](/assets/img/profile_pic.jpeg)

+If you find an something that looks like want you can always go [here](https://www.duplichecker.com/ascii-to-text.php)

 Character encoding is foundational to digital communication, enabling computers to represent human-readable text.
 For numeric data, **ASCII** and **UTF-8** offer distinct approaches to encoding digits like `0-9`.
 Below, we break down how these standards handle numeric characters and their practical implications.

 ### ASCII: The Numeric Blueprint